-- The total cost of wasted food in the United States exceeds \$165 billion dollars a year.
-The average U.S. household of four spends an estimated \$1,350 to \$2,275 per year on food that is ultimately thrown away.11 - Approximately 40 to 50 percent of food waste happens at level of the consumer.12 Reasons for this waste include spoilage, uncertainty of expiration dates, food packaged in bulk, oversized portions served and undervalued foods due to cheap prices. - Donating healthy, safe and edible food to hungry people is not only a tax write-off, but is also protected from legal liability under the federal Bill Emerson Good Samaritan Food Donation Act and the California Good Samaritan Food Donation Act.13 - To combat food waste at home, plan out meals for the week before buying unnecessary groceries, eat leftovers for lunch and only purchase food that will be eaten.
+- The United States Environmental Protection Agency reports that the cost of food waste to each U.S. consumer to be \$728 per year.
+For a household of four, the annual cost is \$2,913, with an average weekly cost of \$56.9 - Household food waste accounts for 40 to 50 percent of all food wasted in the United States.10 Reasons for this waste include spoilage, uncertainty of expiration dates, food packaged in bulk, oversized portions served and undervalued foods due to cheap prices. - Donating healthy, safe and edible food to hungry people is not only a tax write-off, but is also protected from legal liability under the federal Bill Emerson Good Samaritan Food Donation Act and the California Good Samaritan Food Donation Act.11 - To combat food waste at home, plan out meals for the week before buying unnecessary groceries, eat leftovers for lunch and only purchase food that will be eaten.

-Food Insecurity in the Community
+Community Food Insecurity